artjimlop/jekyll-minimal-theme/_posts/2018-07-12-why-hiring-process-sucks.md

 ---
 layout: post
 title: "Why your hiring process sucks"
-description: 'A rough opinion on the current IT hiring processes trend.'
+description: 'A rough opinion on the current IT recruitment processes trend.'
 ---

-Maybe after this post I have to really start thinking about becoming a youtuber to yell my opinions directly from a microphone to your computer screen.

-Jokes aside, I’d like to talk about some things I’ve found during the hiring processes I’ve been involved with.
-Not all processes are the same, someone have been really interesting and I’ve dropped (or been dropped) from several.
-This said, I’ve checked LinkedIn for five minutes and collected some interesting points I’ve found in the jobs description.
+I’d like to talk about some things I’ve found during the hiring processes I’ve been involved with. **All processes are not the same**, someone have been really interesting and I’ve dropped (or been dropped) from several.
+I'm not here proposing any new or revolutionary hiring process flowchart.This said, I’ve checked LinkedIn for five minutes and collected some interesting points I’ve found in the jobs description.
 I hope this helps to explain my point of view regarding this topic.

 ### You have to do this technical assignment before meeting the team or doing any technical interview